mhawksey/moocinabox/README.md

 ## Description

-This is a custom child theme based on [Responsive WordPress Theme](http://themeid.com/responsive-theme/) which uses a collection of additional plugins to make a interface for browsing course content aggregated as part of (massive) open online courses.
-This theme relies on having the following plugins/themes:
+There are two components a Buddypress Default child theme and a plugin that renders the Course Reader.
+The theme relies on having the following plugins/themes:
 * Jetpack (Infinite Scroll)
-* WP Favorite Posts
-* Responsive WordPress Theme

 **Optional** (but highlighly recommended):
-* FeedWordPress
 * bbPress
-* Theme My Login

 ## Installation

 Basic installation instructions below.
 A more detailed set of steps to be added later.

-1. Extract and install version 1.8.9.3 of the Resonsive Theme (included in this repository)
+1. Extract and install the plugin and theme seperately
-1. Upload the responsive-child-octel folder to your themes folder /wp-content/themes/
-1. Activate the theme through the 'Themes' menu in WordPress
+1. Activate the theme through the 'Themes' and Plugin menu in WordPress
 1. Pray

 To install the MailPress Newsletter template upload the CoursePress folder to /wp-content/plugins/mailpress/wp-content/themes/